Colombia: The Central & Western Andes: Jun 10—25, 2013

 Among the locations we plan to visit is a site near Ibague where we will be searching for the critically endangered Indigo-winged Parrot.
 We will also stay several days at an exciting new site within Tatamá National Park in the Western Andes which is arguably the most tanager-rich location in the entire country and a site where we have now found four endemic tanagers.
-Other sites include a reserve near Pereira where we should see the endangered Cauca Guan, the Rio Blanco Reserve and the antpitta feeders near Manizales, and the lofty slopes of the Nevado del Ruiz and the spectacular hummingbird feeders nearby.
-Also included will be a relaxing stop at the Hotel Tinamu near Manizales, and the Yellow-eared Parrot Reserve above the lovely little city of Jardin in the Western Andes where we hope to catch sight of this extremely rare, wax-palm specialist that was once found south to central Ecuador.
-Finally, we visit a couple of dry forest habitats en route to Medellín and conclude our trip with a morning in a lush mountain park in Medellín where the endemic Red-bellied Grackle and Yellow-headed Manakin occur, as well as many widespread species.
+Other sites include a forest reserve near Pereira where we should see the endangered Cauca Guan, the cloud forests of the Rio Blanco Reserve and its three antpitta feeders near Manizales, and the lofty slopes of the Nevado del Ruiz and the spectacular hummingbird feeders nearby.
+Also included will be a relaxing stop at the Hotel Tinamu near Manizales, and the Yellow-eared Parrot Reserve above the lovely little city of Jardin in the Western Andes, where we hope to catch sight of this extremely rare wax-palm specialist that was once found south to central Ecuador.
+Finally, we visit a couple of lower elevation dry forest habitats en route to Medellín and conclude our trip with a morning in a lush mountain park in Medellín where the endemic Red-bellied Grackle and Yellow-headed Manakin occur, as well as many widespread species.